 If your instance is healthy, the delay for replication is typically a few seconds or minutes, not hours.
 However, if you're writing a large amount of data to a cluster, or if a cluster is overloaded or temporarily unavailable, it can take time for replication to catch up.
 Also, replication can take more time if your clusters are far apart.
 As a result, it's not normally safe to assume that you're always reading the latest value that was written, or that waiting a few seconds after a write gives Cloud Bigtable enough time to replicate the change.

 If you need a different consistency guarantee, Cloud Bigtable can also provide read-your-writes consistency when replication is enabled, which ensures that an application will never read data that is older than its most recent writes.
 To gain read-your-writes consistency for a group of applications, each application in the group must use an app profile that is configured for single-cluster routing, and all of the app profiles must route requests to the same cluster.
-You can use the second cluster at the same time for other purposes.
+You can use the instance's additional clusters at the same time for other purposes.

 If an instance uses replication, you use application profiles, or app profiles, to specify routing policies.
 App profiles also determine whether you can perform single-row transactions, which include read-modify-write operations (including increments and appends) and check-and-mutate operations (also known as conditional mutations or conditional writes).